Meepsy23/CertPro.sh/README.md

 # CertPro.sh
 A script to create a local CA and ssl cert for nginx.<br />
 Initialize the script by travelling to the directory,<br />
+Be sure your machine has openssl installed.
+If you copy/pasted the script, there's a good chance it's not executable.
+You will get an error.
+To remedy this type the following commands:

+	cd (full file path)
+	sudo chmod u+x ./CertPro.sh
-Then type (in terminal)
+Then type (in terminal):

 	sudo sh ./CertPro.sh
-The script will then guide you through the process.<br />
+The script will then guide you through the process.
+Be sure to follow exactly, or your browser might reject the certificate.<br />
 Retrieve the files in the directory you ran the script in.<br />
 -------------------------
 How to Attach to Nginx<br />